 It is difficult to say if you are at risk for adverse reactions or quality problems.
 If your health concerns have increased, please see a physician.
-The FDA recommends that all consumers stop using certain aerosol sunscreen products and contact Johnson & Johnson with any questions they may have about their use of these products.
+The FDA recommends that all consumers stop using certain aerosol sunscreen products and contact Johnson & Johnson with any questions about their use.

 The Food and Drug Administration (FDA) stated in an email interview: